dk14/crypto/chats/btc-audit/README.md

 **Without "Explorer Network" (and good TRNG replicas) - you will start losing your funds unrecoverably sooner or later.**

 > Rather sooner, thanks to forced popularisation of AI (forced literacy), any disturbed teen can just swipe blockchain wallets left and right.
 Only needs a trigger, which are just too many nowadays.
+"Ooh, wah-ah-ah-ah.
+Ah, ah.
+Ah, Ah".

 Paper wallets are not permanent anymore - have to update (write down new) seedphrases, when network detects risk.
 No permanent addresses.
 No permanent IDs on blockchain - long-term contracts have to be re-negotiated periodically (update parties).
 The issue makes smart-contract VMs risky and inconvinient, since they meant for long-term contracts and over-designed funds, only pure-function-like contracts (with predefined execution time) make sense (eg Bitcoin Script or DLC and [DSLs for it](https://dk14.github.io/mega-peers/docs/#/dsl)).
 Existing long-term contracts are at extra risk if they exclusively time-locked and glued to an ID (address or pubkey).